← Back to blog

 Mistakes That Make Galleries Look Amateur

 A bio that reads like a CV dump.
-"Born 1985, Kyiv.
+Something like "Born 1985, Kyiv.
 MFA National Academy.
-Solo exhibitions: 2019 Gallery X, 2020 Gallery Y, 2021 Gallery Z, 2022 Gallery W..."
-That is a list, not a bio.
-Write it in prose.
-Make it human.
+Solo exhibitions: 2019 Gallery X, 2020 Gallery Y, 2021 Gallery Z, 2022 Gallery W..." is a list rather than a bio, so write it in prose and make it read like a human being instead of a spreadsheet.

 Roksana Rublevska

 Former Chief Editor of ART UKRAINE, now art historian and storyteller in Barcelona.
-Co-author of two books on contemporary Ukrainian art (ArtHuss).
+Co-author of three books on contemporary Ukrainian art (ArtHuss).
 100+ published articles in Vogue, ELLE, Babel, and more.
 I help galleries, artists, and businesses find and tell the stories that make them unforgettable.
 Get in touch to discuss your project.